What Is the Birth Control Patch?

 - Mood changes

 - Menstrual cramps

-Some of these symptoms may go away as you get used to the hormones, but talk to your doctor about anything that makes you feel bad.
+Some symptoms may go away as you get used to the hormones.
+Talk to your doctor about anything that makes you feel bad.